avinasha/avinasha.github.com/_posts/2012-04-02-startup-freedom.md

 We follow certain processes which allows us to be flexible.

 When I started out a SupportBee in Bangalore we had an office where we used to work out off.
 Even though the entire team was in the same room all conversations used to happen through a group chat tool called [Campfire](http://campfirenow.com).
+[More Info](http://teamblog.supportbee.com/2011/04/01/how-to-use-campfire-to-keep-your-non-dev-employer-happy/)

 <a href="http://i.imgur.com/S5hSb.png" target="_blank"><img src="http://i.imgur.com/S5hSb.png" width="45%" height="45%" title="Campfire"/></a>